assimp/assimp-docs/source/usage/use_the_lib.rst

 The severity level controls the kind of message which will be written into the attached stream.
 If you just want to log errors and warnings set the warn and error severity flag for those severities.
-It is also possible to remove a self defined logstream from an error severity by detaching it with the severity flag set:
+It is also possible to remove a self-defined log stream from an error severity by detaching it with the severity flag set:

 ::